sciath/sciath/README.md

 ### How do I use this pyTH? ###

-1. pyTH depends on python3 (or python2) and numpy
+1. pyTH depends on Python 3 (or Python 2.4+) and numpy

-2. When using python3, it is highly recommended you set the environment variable PYTHONUNBUFFERED, e.g.
+2. When using Python 3, it is highly recommended you set the environment variable PYTHONUNBUFFERED, e.g.
 ```export PYTHONUNBUFFERED```

 3. Make sure you modify your PYTHONPATH environment variable to include the directory ```${PWD}/lib``` (relative to this README file)